fablabbrighton/digital-fabrication-module/docs/_posts/2018-11-24-publishing-to-multiple-servers.md

 Drafting in an app like this introduces a break in the process, which has the downside of introducing a divergence as soon as I export a note to a Markdown file.
 From this point on, I have to treat the Markdown file in my Jekyll directory as the canonical note.

 ## Exporting Markdown
-When an idea is solid enough to come a piece of content, I export the Bear note to a Markdown file in my Git repo.
-This repo is set up
+When an idea is solid enough to become a piece of content, I export the Bear note to a Markdown file in my Git repo.

 ## Jekyll configuration
 I set up the Jekyll `_config.yml` file to support publishing to GitHub Pages.
 I can’t control the Markdown-to-HTML conversion in this process, so it just needs to work by default.
 So I set up the URL variables like so: